jglotzer/WordRefAnkiNoteCreate/README.md

 get translation and/or make Anki note using wordreference.com Console output only without the -c switch.
-Console output and Anki Note created with the -c switch.
+Console output *and* Anki Note created with the -c switch.

+Invert switch is intended to support use case where lookup word is in English but examples are still given in the foreign language.

+Numdefs switch is intended to help truncate the number of definitions returned often because WordReference throws in "extra" definitions.

+The word can have an optional article e.g. "un bateu" ou "bateau" will both look up the same word but if an article is supplied it will be displayed on the card.

 positional arguments:
   DICTIONARY_CODE        dictionary code
-  word             word or words (if > 1, 1st considered as an article which is not part of lookup) to translate or to make Anki Card
+  word                   word (with optional article) to translate or to make Anki Card

 options:
-  -h, --help       show this help message and exit
-  -c, --connect    create an Anki Note as well
+  -h, --help             show this help message and exit -c, --connect          create an Anki Card as well -i, --invert           invert in other direction
+  -n, --numdefs NUMDEFS  number of defns wanted
 ```

 # Dependencies